Lund Washington: Career

 Before beginning work for his uncle, Lund Washington managed an Albemarle County plantation for Mr. Beverly, then Ravensworth in Fairfax County for William Fitzhugh for several years.

 In 1764 he accepted his cousin General George Washington's offer and became manager of Mt.
 Vernon and associated plantations, growing in responsibilities and serving for approximately two decades, until 1785.
 While George Washington was a hands-on owner when actually present in Virginia, Lund Washington was the estates' principal manager during his absence, especially during the American Revolutionary War.
 Considerable correspondence between the two exists, particularly as Lund Washington supervised renovations of the manor house and slave quarters during the conflict.

-However, he aroused his cousin's ire in April 1781, in the war's closing days, when three British warships anchored in the Potomac River after torching several plantations on the Maryland shore and demanded foodstuffs and other supplies.
-Although Lund Washington initially followed General Washington's orders and refused, after further threats, he provided them.
-Also, approximately the same time 17 enslaved people, mostly men, escaped to the warships.
-Seven would be returned to General Washington at the war's conclusion.
-Previously, only four white indentured servants (one from Fielding Lewis' estate and three from Mt.
-Vernon) had fled to the British, and the Fredericksburg absconder was later taken prisoner by Virginia forces.
+On April 14, 1781, the HMS Savage, under Master and Commander Thomas Graves, arrived off Mount Vernon.
+Graves demanded Lund provide provisions to Savage or else he would order Mount Vernon burned.
+Although Lund initially refused, Graves gave him a chance to reconsider and Lund eventually sent the provisions, in part to try and recover 17 of George's slaves who had escaped to the British seeking freedom.
+Though the slaves were not returned, Savage departed without burning Mount Vernon.
+Both Lund and the Marquis de Lafayette sent letters on the incident to George, who wrote a letter back to Lund chastizing him for supplying Savage with provisions.
+Of the 17 slaves who escaped, seven were returned to Mount Vernon following the 1781 siege of Yorktown, three escaped to freedom in Nova Scotia and the remaining seven disappeared from the historical record.

-By his departure from Mt.
-Vernon in 1785, Lund Washington may have saved enough to purchase the 360-acre Hayfield plantation in Fairfax County from his cousin, or that was the plantation the General exchanged for another farm Lund had purchased from Thomas Hanson Marshall in 1779 (the year of his marriage), else General Washington gave it to Lund because he took no salary during the five years of the American Revolutionary War.
+By his departure from Mount Vernon in 1785, Lund Washington may have saved enough to purchase the 360-acre Hayfield plantation in Fairfax County from his cousin, or that was the plantation the General exchanged for another farm Lund had purchased from Thomas Hanson Marshall in 1779 (the year of his marriage), else General Washington gave it to Lund because he took no salary during the five years of the American Revolutionary War.
 In the 1787 tax census for Fairfax County, Lund Washington owned 13 Blacks above age 16 and six under age 16, as well as 12 horses and 16 cattle (compared to General George Washington owning 109 Blacks above age 16, 91 below that age, and 93 horses and 195 cattle).
 He freed one enslaved Black man, Edward Shankling, in October 1793.